MH4GF/json-schema-to-valibot/docs/technical.md

 ## Build and Dependencies

 - **Build Tool**: `tsup`
-  - Uses the `build` script in `package.json` to run `tsup src/index.ts src/cli.ts` and produce the bundle.
+  - Uses the `build` script from the root-level package.json (i.e. `npm run build --workspaces`) to execute build tasks in all packages.
+Specifically, the CLI tool in `packages/json-schema-to-valibot` is built using `tsup src/index.ts src/cli.ts`.
 - **Testing**: `vitest`
   - Employs unit tests and snapshot tests to verify individual parsers and CLI behavior.
   - Generates coverage reports to ensure major logic is sufficiently tested.